cabal-club/cable/wire.md

 Hosts encountering a `msg_type` they do not know how to parse MUST ignore and discard it.

-The `reserved` field is not currently in use, and MUST be set to all zeros.

 The request ID, `req_id`, is a 32-bit number, generated randomly by the requester.
 It is used to uniquely identify the request during its lifetime